 - Graduate Programs

-The M.A. in Urban Planning and Development is a 45-credit-hour degree, which can be completed in two years (full-time, including summer session).
-A part-time option is available, requiring a minimum participation of six credit hours per semester.
-Specializations include community development, economic development, real estate development, and environmental and sustainability planning.
+The M.A. in Urban Planning and Development is a 45-credit-hour degree with specializations in community development, economic development, real estate development, and environmental and sustainability planning.

 The M.S. in Geographic Information Science (GIScience) is a 30-credit-hour degree that combines geospatial theory and practical training with geographic information systems (GIS) software to prepare students to meet the increasing demand for geospatial scientists.